-- h.
-The following sanctions may be imposed when a student organization has been found in violation of the Standards of Conduct: - Termination is removal of institutional recognition.
-Rhodes denies the organization all privileges associated with recognition including, but not limited to, the right to reserve space in College facilities or to use Rhodes property or resources, the right to receive student activity fees or other funding from College resources, and the right to participate in or sponsor extracurricular or social activities on campus. - Suspension is removal of institutional recognition for a stated period of time.
+• Termination is removal of institutional recognition.
+Rhodes denies the organization all privileges associated with recognition including, but not limited to, the right to reserve space in College facilities or to use Rhodes property or resources, the right to receive student activity fees or other funding from College resources, and the right to participate in or sponsor extracurricular or social activities on campus.

+- Suspension is removal of institutional recognition for a stated period of time.
 During the period of suspension, the organization will be denied the use of all Rhodes facilities and resources and may not in any way participate in or sponsor any extracurricular or social activity on campus.
 At the end of the prescribed period of time, the organization will be allowed to re-form subject to any condition(s) set forth at the time of suspension. - Probation with Loss of Privileges is continued recognition with loss of the right to sponsor or participate in all extracurricular and/or social activities for a stated period of time.
 Further misconduct during the period of probation or violation of the terms of the probation will most likely result in a loss of recognition. - Probation is continued recognition and operation with a warning that further misconduct during the period of probation or violation of the terms of the probation may result in loss of institutional recognition.
-Conditions may be attached as terms of continuance during the period of probation. - Warning is notifying the organization that it has violated the Standards of Conduct and is a caution that repetition of the behavior or other misconduct may result in a more severe sanctions.
-An organization may not receive more than two warnings for the same conduct in an academic year without more serious action being taken. - Loss or Restriction of Privileges is limitation or removal of social privileges including, but not limited to, the opportunity to schedule social functions, to use Rhodes facilities, or to post notices. - Educational Measure is a requirement to complete specific assignments at the organization's expense directly related to the violation committed. - Restitution is requiring an organization to reimburse Rhodes, appropriate individual(s), or vendor(s) for damage or misappropriation. - Task Participation is requiring the organization's members to participate in assigned tasks or service projects appropriate to the violation.
+Conditions may be attached as terms of continuance during the period of probation.

-- i.
-The officers, leaders, or any identifiable spokespersons for a student organization may be directed by a member of the college staff to take appropriate action designed to prevent or end prohibited conduct by the organization or by any persons associated with the organization who can reasonably be said to be acting on the organization's behalf.
-Failure to make reasonable efforts to comply with the directive shall be considered a violation of the Standards of Conduct both by the individual officers, leaders, or spokespersons for the organization and by the organization itself. - j.
+The officers, leaders, or any identifiable spokespersons for a RSO or AG may be directed by a member of the college staff to take appropriate action designed to prevent or end prohibited conduct by the organization or by any persons associated with the organization who can reasonably be said to be acting on the organization's behalf.
+Failure to make reasonable efforts to comply with the directive shall be considered a violation of the Standards of Conduct both by the individual officers, leaders, or spokespersons for the organization and by the organization itself.

 Rhodes College officials may exercise the authority to cancel an organization's event when there are concerns about an organization's ability to follow campus policies and guidelines.
 Cancellation notification will be through the Office of Student Engagement with rationale for the decision included.
-The sponsoring organization shall be notified immediately upon the decision to cancel. - k.
+The sponsoring organization shall be notified immediately upon the decision to cancel.

 In the course of an approved activity/event, the Department of Campus Safety or an acting Rhodes College official can discontinue a sanctioned activity/event when College policy is not being followed.